Corbet Wood and Grinshill

 Corbet Wood Countryside Heritage Site and Grinshill Site is a mixture of a woodland and quarrying site in Shropshire.
 It has been designated a SSSI due to the importance of geology in this area.

 Location

 Corbet Wood is located west of the A49 between Shrewsbury and Wem.
 Grid reference SJ 525237.

 Corbet Wood is joint with Grinshill (a sandstone outcrop), this outcrop reaches a height of 192m.

 Recreational activities

 Walking routes are available, with most pathways rugged due to the steep slopes, so good footwear is needed.
 Recently a family friendly route has been designed on site.

-The Grinshill standstone ridge holds a good view showing South Shropshire and the Welsh Borders.
+The Grinshill sandstone ridge holds a good view showing South Shropshire and the Welsh Borders.

 Wildlife

 The mixed woodland of coniferous and broad leaf trees covering the quarried sandstone edges mean this site is host to a wide range of woodland birds.
 Species recorded include coal tits and goldcrests as well as some warblers and woodpeckers.
 In addition to birds, more than 120 species of butterflies and moths are present throughout the site.

 Situated at the top of the ridge, remains some relic heathland.